Sparky015/AstralEngine/README.md

 Astral uses CMake for the build system.

+In additional to the methods below, you can also use an IDE that supports building with CMake like CLion or Visual Studio.

 Requirements include:
 - git
 - CMake ver.
 3.28+ (Note: The below examples require cmake to be available on the command line)